 ABOUT ME

-I was born in 1971, on the 16th of March, under the sign of Pisces, being quite determined ever since I was a child.
-When people asked me what I wanted to be when I grow up, I always said I wanted to be a teacher.
-So I became one.
-But only for 6 years, during which time children taught me how to be a child again, how to be free, and paint.
-After the graduation of a fashion design college in 1993, I felt I wanted more, so I enrolled at the Fine Arts Faculty.
+I was born on March 16th, 1971, under the sign of Pisces, and I’ve always been determined, even as a child.
+When people asked what I wanted to be when I grew up, my answer was always the same: I wanted to be a teacher.
+And I did become one, but only for six years.
+During that time, the children taught me how to rediscover my inner child—how to be free and how to paint.
+After graduating from a fashion design college in 1993, I felt a desire for something more, which led me to enroll at the Faculty of Fine Arts.

-After two years of not learning a thing, the replacement of a teacher changed everything.
-I learned to laugh.
-I was followed by the ideal, abstract patterns of things and events, and their long, tall shapes cut down to a mysterious simplicity, unchanged every time.
-In my works, I try to preserve this permanent connection between things and their patterns.
-This way, I can gradually observe and dream about the same reality in which you need plenty of silence and stillness to achieve a balance between yourself and your surroundings.
+For two years, I learned little.
+Then, a change in teachers transformed everything.
+I learned how to laugh again and became captivated by the ideal, abstract patterns of things and events—their long, tall shapes reduced to a mysterious simplicity, always constant.
+In my work, I strive to maintain this connection between objects and their patterns, allowing me to observe and dream about the same reality.
+It’s a reality where silence and stillness are essential to finding a balance between oneself and the surrounding world.

 Nora Blaj is an exploratory artist.
 With the help of colours, graphic signs, writing, and inserts of all kinds, she brings to the surface of her own works an interior geometry which is subjective, ontological.
 The equations of the images inside the frames seem to have a simple solution for the viewers.
 When you look at them, the answer seems to come naturally: ‘yes, I like them’.